Luligu/matterbridge/README-SERVICE.md

 sudo systemctl restart systemd-journald
 ```

-### Verify that with your distro you can run sudo npm install -g matterbridge without putting a password
+### Verify that with your distro you can run sudo npm install -g matterbridge without the password

 If that is not the case run
 ```